History of Pencils and Pens

 Writing Instruments History

 Since we learned to talk, we tried to write what was said.
-We started with images then simplified them until we came to words and letters.
-We wrote these letters with crude tools which in time became more and more perfect.
-Today we don’t use reed pens, but gel pens.
+We started with images and simplified them until we came to words and letters.
+We wrote these letters with crude tools, which became more and more perfect over time.
+Today we don’t use reed pens but gel pens.

 Writing Instruments Inventors

-Like many other inventions, ballpoint pen and fountain pen don’t have just one inventor.
-But there is usually one name that made something as we know it today and without whom we wouldn’t use it.
-Same was with ballpoint and fountain pen.
+Like many other inventions, ballpoint pens and fountain pens don’t have just one inventor.
+But there is usually one name that made something as we know it today; without whom, we wouldn’t use it.
+The same was with the ballpoint and fountain pen.

 Writing Instruments Facts

-Throughout the history, we made different pens and pencils to serve us as we need them to.
-Today we have different types that we use for writing, drawing or we don’t use them that much anymore because we have better options.
+Throughout history, we made different pens and pencils to serve us as needed.
+Today we have different types of writing and drawing, or we don’t use them that much anymore because we have better options.

 Making Writing Instruments

 Ballpoint pens and pencils look like simple writing instruments: they have pigment in their core and housing that protects the core from outer elements and outer elements from being stained by the core.
-But they are not that simple - otherwise, we would have got pencils and ballpoint pens much earlier than we did.
+But they are more complex - otherwise, we would have got pencils and ballpoint pens much earlier than we did.

 Drawing Tools

-Many drawing tools are used for drawing, draughting and design.
-Drawing tools may be used for measurement and layout of drawing.
-They include pens, pencils, rulers, compasses, protractors and other drawing utilities.
+Many drawing tools are used for drawing, draughting, and design.
+Drawing tools may be used for the measurement and layout of the drawing.
+They include pens, pencils, rulers, compasses, protractors, and other drawing utilities.

 Picture Of Wooden Ofiice Pencils

-When information became too overwhelming so the humanity couldn’t memories it all we began to write things.
-The first Neolithic writings date from the 6th millennium BC.
+When information became so overwhelming that humanity couldn’t make memories, they began writing things; the first Neolithic writings date from the 6th millennium BC.
 The first writings were carved into wood and stone with stone and metal tools.
 Later we used styluses to write on wax tablets, brushes, chalk, and quills.
-But two writing tools are still popular today - pencil and pen (although most of the writing we do today is of an electronic kind).
+But two writing tools are still popular today - pencil and pen (although most of our writing is electronic).

-Pencil has a solid pigment core, usually in a protective casing made of wood, plastic or paper.
-Its name comes from French “pincel” (meaning “small paintbrush”), which in turn comes from Latin “penicillus” which means a "little tail".
-History of a pencil began in early 16th century when a large deposit of graphite was discovered in Cumbria, England.
+Pencil has a solid pigment core, usually in a protective wood, plastic, or paper casing.
+Its name comes from the French “pincel” (meaning “small paintbrush”), which in turn comes from the Latin “penicillins,” which means a "little tail."
+The history of the pencil began in the early 16th century when a large deposit of graphite was discovered in Cumbria, England.
 This deposit was very pure and solid.
 It could be sawn into sticks without too much problem, and people used it at first to mark sheep.
-Not know its true nature, people thought that graphite was a form of lead and called it “plumbago” (from Latin for "lead ore").
-After it was discovered it was used for cannonball molds and because of that, graphite mines were owned and protected by Crown.
-First graphite sticks, earliest pencils, were square in shape and wrapped in string or sheepskin because graphite is brittle and not to leave marks on the user’s hand.
-England held a monopoly on graphite pencils until the second part of 19th century.
-Italian couple Simonio and Lyndiana Bernacotti invented first wooden pencil in 1560.
-It was oval in shape and similar to today’s carpentry pencil.
-A way of making pencils like we still do today (from two wooden parts glued together with a graphite center) is invented shortly after that.
-During the Napoleonic Wars France, unable to import graphite from England or Germany, was forced to invent something else.
+Not knowing its true nature, people thought that graphite was a form of lead and called it “plumbago” (from Latin for "lead ore").
+After it was discovered, it was used for cannonball molds, and because of that, graphite mines were owned and protected by the Crown.
+First, graphite sticks, the earliest pencils, were square and wrapped in string or sheepskin because graphite is brittle and does not leave marks on the user’s hand.
+England monopolized graphite pencils until the second part of the 19th century.
+Italian couple Simonio and Lyndiana Bernacotti invented the first wooden pencil in 1560.
+It was oval and similar to today’s carpentry pencil.
+A way of making pencils like we still do today (from two wooden parts glued together with a graphite center) was invented shortly after.
+During the Napoleonic Wars, France, unable to import graphite from England or Germany, was forced to invent something else.
 Nicholas Jacques Conté, an officer in Napoleon's army, mixed powdered graphite with clay and burned it in a kiln in 1795.
-He got a mixture that could be used as a core of pencils, shaped at will before burning and whose hardness can be changed by controlling the ingredients in mixture (if the mixture has more clay, pencil will be harder and its mark will be lighter).
+He got a mixture that could be used as a core of pencils, shaped at will before burning, and whose hardness can be changed by controlling the ingredients in the mixture (if the mixture has more clay, the pencil will be harder, and its mark will be lighter).
 The same method is used today.
-Hymen Lipman came to an idea to attach an eraser to the end of a pencil in 1858.
+Hymen Lipman came to the idea to attach an eraser to the end of a pencil in 1858.
 Today we have black pencils but also those that have pigmented wax-based cores in different colors.
-We also have solid graphite pencils that have no casings, grease pencils that can write on any surface, charcoal pencils, sepia pencils, white pencils and even watercolor pencils.
-Depending on their use we have carpenter's pencils that are oval and cannot roll from the desk, copying pencils that can be copied when moistened, and stenographer's pencils that are very hard to break.
-Some people use pencil extenders if they want to use their pencils when they become a stub.
+We also have solid graphite pencils with no casings, grease pencils that can write on any surface, charcoal, sepia, white, and even watercolor pencils.
+Depending on their use, we have carpenter's pencils that are oval and cannot roll from the desk, copying pencils that can be copied when moistened, and stenographer's pencils that are very hard to break.
+Some people use pencil extenders to use their pencils when they become stub.

 Featured Articles